 As described earlier, a GPIO pin can be used as an indicator for execution time of the real-time program.
-In the case of loop_intr.c, the GPIO pins value is toggled each time an interrupt occurs (line 10):
+In the case of loop_intr.c, the GPIO pins value is toggled each time an interrupt occurs (line 9):

-gpio_toggle(P2_10);
+gpio_toggle(P10);

 Since interrupts should occur once per sampling period, the expected signal on pin P10 is a square wave of frequency 24 kHz (sampling rate is 48 kHz).
 Connect an oscilloscope probe to the selected pin on the FM4 board to confirm this.
-The GPIO pin may be set (HIGH) or reset (LOW) using program statements gpio_set(P2_10, HIGH); gpio_set(P2_10, LOW);
+Note that the GPIO connections are labeled on the bottom-side of the FM4 board.
+The GPIO pin may be set (HIGH) or reset (LOW) using program statements gpio_set(P10, HIGH); gpio_set(P10, LOW);